PeterXiao/spotfire/README.md

 Within the SpotfirePlotlyDemo folder you will find:

-* Spotfire control chart analysis file (SpotfireControlChartDemo.dxp)
+* Spotfire control chart analysis file - `SpotfireControlChartDemo.dxp`
-* Plotly heat map visualization (PlotlyHeatmapDemo.html)
+* Plotly heat map visualization - `PlotlyHeatmapDemo.html`
-* Custom (Spotfire via JS) code to tie everything together (ControlChartHeatmap.html)
+* Custom (Spotfire via JS) code to tie everything together - `ControlChartHeatmap.html`
-* JavaScript, CSS and image files for components (js, css, img sub-folders)
+* JavaScript, CSS and image files for components i.e. `js`, `css`, `img` sub-folders

-2. The first step is to upload the package onto the Web Player server, unzip its contents and place the SpotfirePlotlyDemo folder in the Web Player's webroot directory.
+2. The first step is to upload the package onto the Web Player server, unzip its contents and place the `SpotfirePlotlyDemo` folder in the Web Player's webroot directory.
 On a Windows machine, the Spotfire Web Player's webroot directory is, by default, located at `C:\Program Files\TIBCO\Spotfire Web Player\7.0.0\webroot` but you should verify that this is the correct location.

 i.
 If the server admin is not available, you can check the Web Player's directory by opening the IIS Manager (under `Administrator Tools`), selecting the site (e.g. `SpotfireWeb`) and then `Explore` from the menu.